 Appointments are required for all doctor examinations.
-We ask that you arrive on-time and call us asap if you need to cancel your appointment.
-Cancellations with less than 24 hour notice may be subject to a deposit in order to reschedule your visit.
+We ask that you arrive on-time and call us asap if you need to cancel or reschedule your appointment.
 We reserve approximately 30 minutes for you and your pet.
 If you arrive late, we may not be able to address all of your concerns.
 If you arrive more than 10 minutes late, we may ask that you reschedule your appointment.
 We strive to keep our schedule on-time.
-Occasional delays may occur.
+Occasional delays may occur-especially if a patient is seen that is significantly more ill than expected.
 We do see occasional daytime emergencies.
 Life threatening emergencies take priority over scheduled appointments and may create an unexpected delay.
 We apologize in advance for any inconvenience this may cause to you.

 Payment is expected at the time services are rendered.
 Hospitalized patients require a deposit at the time of admittance.
 For your convenience, we accept cash, check (established clients only), ATM, and most major credit cards.
+We do not accept Care Credit.
 We do not have any payment plan options available.

 We are a daytime outpatient veterinary practice.
 We do not have 24 hour staff on site overnight or on weekends.
 Patients that require intensive overnight care may be referred to a 24 hour care facility.